65daysofstatic: No Man's Sky: Music for an Infinite Universe (2016)

 In 2016, the band worked with developers of the procedural sci-fi exploration game No Man's Sky to create an in-game soundtrack which itself worked procedurally: the band recorded sounds and melodies (often with multiple variations) which were then combined dynamically by the game to create music in response to situations and player actions.
 The band also created ten original works and six soundscapes from the material and released them on the game's companion soundtrack album, No Man's Sky: Music for an Infinite Universe, in August 2016 as digital and retail formats. iam8bit also released the soundtrack on a 2 LP-disc vinyl record set alongside the game's release.

 Decomposition Theory, Unreleased/Unreleasable Volume 4, and replicr, 2019 (2017–present)

 In October 2017, the band announced a new work entitled Decomposition Theory or How I Learned to Stop Worrying and Demand the Future, featuring algorithmic music and live coding techniques, with the first performances taking place as part of Sheffield's Algomech Festival during November 2017.
 In Autumn 2018, the band toured across the UK and Europe in support of the project.

 In April 2019, 65daysofstatic announced Unreleased/Unreleasable Volume 4: A Year of Wreckage, consisting of monthly extended plays released throughout 2019, composed from the Decomposition Theory project.
 The first EP in the series, Kazimir, was released on 1 May 2019.
 The band also announced a separate full-length album for release in Autumn 2019.
 The title of this album, replicr, 2019, was announced in July, alongside a release date of 27 September 2019.

+On September 18, 2025 they released No Man’s Sky: Journeys which continues the band's long-standing collaboration with the video game No Man's Sky.